NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Manager-Console.md

 ![uninstall package command](/images/consume/package-manager-console-uninstall-package.png)

-For more options that you can specify with the `uninstall-package` command, enter `get-help uninstall-package` or see [Package Manager Console Powershell Reference](Package-Manager-Console-PowerShell-Reference).
+For more options that you can specify with the `uninstall-package` command, enter `get-help uninstall-package` or see [Package Manager Console PowerShell Reference](/ndocs/tools/powershell-reference#uninstall-package).

 The following package elements are removed: